underdogg-forks/cleanninja/docs/clients.rst

 Let’s take a closer look at each section:

-- **Organization**: Enter details about your client’s business/company/organization, including the company name, ID number, VAT number, website address and telephone number.
+- **Organization**: Enter details about your client’s business/plan/organization, including the plan name, ID number, VAT number, website address and telephone number.
 - **Contacts**: Enter the name, email address and phone number of your contact person for this client.
 You can enter as many contact people as you like.
 To add more contact people, click +Add Contact.
 - **Address**: Enter the street address of your client.
 This will be of particular importance if you need to send hard-copy invoices or payment receipts.
-- **Additional Info**: Enter the payment currency, language, payment terms, company size (no. of employees), the relevant industry sector, public notes (these will appear on the invoice by default) and private notes (don’t worry - no one can see them but you.)
+- **Additional Info**: Enter the payment currency, language, payment terms, plan size (no. of employees), the relevant industry sector, public notes (these will appear on the invoice by default) and private notes (don’t worry - no one can see them but you.)

 TIP: Understanding the Payment terms field – You may have different payment terms and agreements for various clients.
 Here, you can select the default due date for the specific client via the drop-down menu of the Payment terms field.
 The default due date is calculated according to the date on the invoice.
 For example, Net 0 means the payment is due on the date of the invoice; Net 7 means the payment is due 7 days after the date of the invoice, and so on.
 Note: Even if you choose default payment terms, you can always manually adjust an invoice payment due date for a specific invoice, via the Edit Invoice page.